seewoo5/seewoo5.github.io/_posts/2026-09-12-openai-sphere-packing-digest-part1.md

 ## Mellin transform

-The key idea is to work with the Mellin transform of the radialization $g$ rather than directly with $g$.
+The key idea is to work with the Mellin transform of the radial profile of $g$ rather than directly with $g$.
-As noted above, the idea first appears in CM16.
+As noted above, this idea already appears in CM16.

 We define